dannguyen/journalism-syllabi/README.md

 <a href="https://journalistsresource.org/syllabi/data-journalism-visualization-mapping-ethics-syllabus">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The skills required to be a successful data journalist are many, ranging from numeracy and spreadsheet fluency to being able to create visualizations and interpret and perform statistical analyses.
-In most moderate to large newsrooms, some data tasks are divided among desks and departments, with rep...</em></p>
+        The skills required to be a successful data journalist are many, ranging from numeracy and spreadsheet fluency to being able to create visualizations and interpret and perform statistical analyses.
+In most moderate to large newsrooms, some data tasks are divided among desks and departments, with rep
+        </small></p>

     </td>
     <td>
-        Journalist's Resource
+        <small>Journalist's Resource</small>
     </td>
   </tr>